natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 The wakespeed in stand-along mode can be made to enter a Post-Float mode in which the charger is off but monitoring or a return to bulk.
 In the [Wakespeed Configuration Utility Guide](http://wakespeed.com/CU/ConfigurationUtilityGuideWeb.pdf) by configuring the "Exit Duration" of the $CPF entry to a small non-zero number like '1' (looks like minutes), the WS500 will quickly exit float.
 By configuring the "Exit Duration" of the $CPE entry to zero, equalization will be disabled.
 The $CPP entry is used to configure Post-Float behavior.
 Fully disabling the charger, and setting a Battery Voltage corresponding to a return to Bulk is possible.

+Alternatively, by setting the voltage parameter in $CPF to 0.0, the charger will remain in "float" but with charging disabled until it is triggered back into a bulk charge state (e.g. by low battery voltage).
+This would only be applicable in a loss of CAN situation.
+Need to consider how coordinated with BMS charge enable by way of Feature-In.

 In any case, it will be desirable to implement safe behavior that occurs on a loss of CAN.
 We will want a fall back standalone profile that eliminates float, and utilizes a very conservative charge profile (low bulk cutoff), if any charging at all.

 TODO: This needs verification, but it appears that by custom configuring the Custom Profiles as identified above, on loss of CAN, that profile, selected by DIP switches, is used.
 That behavior in conjuction with the **Feature In** would allow the BMS charger enable signal to disable alternator/Wakespeed charging.

 TODO: Determine if **Function In** is active high or low.
 Specifically, if >8.5V is present, does it force to float, or force to float when >8.5V is not present.
 Based on a close read, and the github issue below, I believe this is active high, and will force to float when it is high.
+UPDATE: $SCO can be used to set whether Feature/Function in is active HIGH or LOW.

 TODO: Determine which ground the **Function In** is referenced to.
 Determine max input current draw of **Function In**.